 Clothing the larger interior is more stylish sheetmetal characterized by abbreviated front and rear overhangs and a deep character line running along the flanks that reduces the appearance of heft.
 All of the sleek styling aft of front wheels is specific to the coupe, while the hood, grille and lower front fascia are also unique and a bit sportier than their sedan counterparts.

-Unlike the interior of the latest Civic, the new Accord's cabin is a marked improvement over what came before.
-In place of the last-gen model's somewhat cluttered dash is a simple and elegant design with an intuitive control layout.
-The button count is way down, thanks in part to a standard high-resolution eight-inch display in the center stack that includes a display for the standard rearview camera as well as Pandora internet radio compatibility and SMS text message functionality.
-Upmarket models include Honda's new HondaLink infotainment interface and a second, smaller display in the center of the dashboard that replaces.
+Inside, in place of the last-gen model's somewhat cluttered dash is a simple and elegant design with an intuitive control layout.
+The button count is way down, thanks in part to a standard high-resolution screen in the center stack that includes a display for the standard rearview camera as well as Pandora internet radio compatibility and SMS text message functionality.
+Upmarket models include Honda's HondaLink infotainment interface and a second, smaller display in the center of the dashboard.

-Uniquely, Honda's available "LaneWatch" system uses a camera mounted on the passenger-side mirror to transmit an image of the blind spot to the eight-inch infotainment screen on certain higher-specification Accords.
-For more information on LaneWatch, visit our Spotlight On: Honda LaneWatch in-depth article.
+Uniquely, Honda's available "LaneWatch" system uses a camera mounted on the passenger-side mirror to transmit an image of the blind spot to the infotainment screen on certain higher-specification Accords.

 Although not a dedicated sports car, the Accord Coupe nonetheless features responsive driving dynamics thanks to a well-tuned MacPherson strut suspension and a precise electric power steering system.